jamiemmt/jamiemmt.github.io/project.md

 * Experimental Setup (if the work was experimental)
 * A close comparison between RW and the particular contributions
 * Any relevant code/datasets.

+and must be turned in by December 10.